Java programmer expert

-Today we will look at another Java design pattern from the category of behavioral patterns – Memento.
-Design patterns in this category deal with the communication (interaction) between objects and their responsibility.
+Today we will look at another Java design pattern from the category of behavioural patterns – Memento.
+Design patterns in this category deal with the interaction between objects and their responsibility.

-The Memento design pattern allows the internal state of the object to be preserved without violating the encapsulation principle, which can be restored if necessary, thus returning the object to its original state.
+The Memento pattern allows the internal state of an object to be preserved without violating the encapsulation principle, which can be restored if necessary, thus returning the object to its original state.

-In applications it is quite common to save the state that the user has entered as input to the program, e.g. when filling in the web form.
-In the event of a dropped internet connection, it is advisable to restore the last state of the entered data without asking the user again.
+In applications, it is quite common to save the state that the user has entered as input to the program, e.g. when filling out a web form.
+If the internet connection is lost, it is useful to be able to restore the last state of the data entered without having to ask the user again.

-In similar situations where we need to store intermediate state and easily return to it at any time, the Memento design pattern is used, the principle of which is to decouple the storage of the object state from the object itself.
-The object that is to store its state creates a Memento object that contains the necessary state information.
-This Memento object can then be saved (e.g. to history) and later used to restore the object to its original state.
+In similar situations, where we need to store intermediate states and easily return to them at any time, the Memento design pattern is used, the principle of which is to decouple the storage of the object state from the object itself.
+The object that needs to store its state creates a Memento object that contains the necessary state information.
+This Memento object can then be stored (e.g. in history) and used later to restore the object to its original state.

-We demonstrate how to use the Memento design pattern to save and restore the state of an object without violating the encapsulation principle by playing a simple game where the player traverses progressively dangerous levels, where at each step he may suffer an injury, and where he can save the game state at any time and restore it as needed.
+We demonstrate how the Memento design pattern can be used to save and restore the state of an object without violating the encapsulation principle by playing a simple game in which the player traverses increasingly dangerous levels, where they may suffer an injury at each step, and where they can save the game state at any time and restore it on demand.

 Game.java